coderefinery/presentations/2023-rsecon.md

 ## About motivating/teaching

+- Teaching isn't a lecture anymore.
+It's more .emph[like a live TV production], which *can* be as interactive as people in a room.

+- .emph[Co-teaching] is a great way to onboard, get better quality, and reduce stress

 - .emph[Good enough practices] better than perfect practices not applied

 - Instead of "good for others": ".emph[good for your future you] and as side effect good for others"

+---

+# What we have learned

 ## About scaling